Keto Diet and Constipation

 Here are some reasons why the keto diet can cause or increase the risk of constipation:

-- Adjustment to fewer carbs and more fat: Our bodies are designed to digest three macronutrients: carbs, fats, and protein.
-When you follow the keto diet, your carbohydrate intake is drastically reduced.
+- When you follow the keto diet, your carbohydrate intake is drastically reduced.
 This transition to a low-carb way of eating can lead to digestive issues like constipation.
 Additionally, some people may have difficulty adjusting to the high fat content of the diet, which can also cause gastrointestinal upset.

 Symptoms of constipation include: